De Iniusta Vexacione Willelmi Episcopi Primi: Contents and authenticity

 De Iniusta is actually a composite work.
 The account of the trial itself, often termed the Libellus, is the central part of the work, and is probably the original account.
 To the Libellus was added an introduction which summarises St-Calais' career prior to the trial.
-A conclusion which relates the bishop's life after the trial is appended to the end of the work.
+A conclusion that relates the bishop's life after the trial is appended to the end of the work.
 The introduction and conclusion are often referred to as the Vita, or Life.

 The historian H. S. Offler in 1951 felt that the Libellus was not a contemporary account of the trial, and instead dated from the second quarter of the 12th century and was produced at Durham.
 More recent scholars, including W. M. Aird, Frank Barlow, and Emma Mason have concluded that the work is indeed a contemporary record of the trial.
 Barlow bases his belief in the authenticity on the level of detail and the fact that the account lacks all knowledge of events outside the court, and explains that Offler's concerns can be explained by the late date for all the manuscripts, which allowed scribal errors to creep in.

 One of the reasons the account's authenticity has been questioned is the fact that it claims St-Calais was knowledgeable in canon law.
 Offler doubted that canon law had penetrated to England to any great degree in 1088.
-The historian Mark Philpott, however, argues that St-Calais was knowledgeable in canon law, since he owned a copy of one of the basis of canon law, the False Decretals.
+The historian Mark Philpott, however, argues that St-Calais was knowledgeable in canon law, since he owned a copy of one of the bases of canon law, the False Decretals.
 The bishop's manuscript of the Decretals still survives.

-Historians are agreed that the introduction and conclusion were added by a different author than that of the Libellus.
+Historians agree that the introduction and conclusion were added by a different author than that of the Libellus.
 Who that was, however, is open to debate.
 The historian C. W. David felt that it was based on the work of the chronicler Symeon of Durham, which thus made a credible date for the creation sometime between 1109 and 1129.
 David also felt that the Vita was used by a later work of Symeon's, the Historia Regum.
 Offler, however, felt that although Symeon knew of the Libellus, there was no evidence that he used the Vita, which would leave the author of the Vita unclear.